laurent-martin/faspex4_inpage_validation/README.md

 ## Overview

-This document propose a way to modify Faspex so that package ingest is validated in two steps:
+This document proposes a way to modify Faspex, so that package ingest is validated in two steps:

 * Metadata for Dropbox packages is validated on browser side, without interaction to server side.
 * Files contained in the package are validated during the transfer using Aspera inline validation procedure.